Don Trachte: Norman Rockwell replica

 A discovery in 2006 revealed that Trachte created a near-perfect replica of Rockwell's Breaking Home Ties as well as several other original works that he owned, ostensibly in order to protect them.
-An article in The New York Times speculated that he may have made the copies in order to keep his wife from getting them after their divorce.
-Upon the discovery of the original Breaking Home Ties by his sons, it was sold at auction for $15 million, a record at the time for a Rockwell.
+An article in The New York Times speculated that he may have made the copies in order to keep his wife, Elizabeth from getting them after their divorce in 1973.
+Upon the discovery of the original Breaking Home Ties by his son Don Jr., it was sold at auction for $15 million, a record at the time for a Rockwell.